Reinventing the Future of PC Gaming

 Lenovo LEGION is the world's #1 Gaming Brand.
 Millions of gamers use Legion's Nerve Center app to optimize their PC for gameplay.

-As design lead, I had the opportunity to reinvent the Nerve Center experience and transition the app features into Lenovo Vantage.
+As the design lead, I had the opportunity to redesign the Nerve Center desktop app experience and adapt the visual design into Lenovo Vantage.

 LEGION is the world's #1 gaming brand.
-An app called Nerve Center is preloaded onto every Legion device helping gamers optimize their hardware settings for the most effective gameplay.
+An app called Nerve Center is preloaded onto every Legion PC helping gamers optimize their hardware settings for the most effective gameplay.

 As the hardware Legion brand evolved, the Nerve Center app also needed to change.